birkenkrahe/org/fall22plan.md

 -   Fall'22 - **Snap!
 Programming Playground** (COR 100).
 Create exciting games,
-    animation and media computation, and learn computer and data science principles by playing with data. **What this is about.** In this course, you will complete a series of game and animation projects using the visual, drag-and-drop programming language Snap!
+    animation and media computation, and learn computer and data science principles by playing with data.
+In this course, you will complete a series of game and animation projects using the visual, drag-and-drop programming language Snap!
 You will learn basic computer and data science principles,